ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     Creates univariate dependence plots for features in the dataset
 <br>
-    :param data: dataframe containing features and target columns
+    data: dataframe containing features and target columns
 <br>
-    :param target_col: target column name
+    target_col: target column name
 <br>
-    :param features_list: by default creates plots for all features.
+    features_list: by default creates plots for all features.
 If list passed, creates plots of only those features.
 <br>
-    :param bins: number of bins to be created from continuous feature
+    bins: number of bins to be created from continuous feature
 <br>
-    :param data_test: test data which has to be compared with input data for correlation
+    data_test: test data which has to be compared with input data for correlation
 <br>
     :return: Draws univariate plots for all columns in data
 <br>